10 Key Things to Avoid in B2B Cold Calling

 6. Don’t Tout your Wares to the Gatekeeper

 The Gatekeeper stands between you and the person who makes decisions and holds the budget to purchase your products and services.
-He or she has all the power to say NO but little or no power to say YES i.e. to authorise a purchase.
+He or she has all the power to say NO but little or no power to say YES i.e. to authorize a purchase.
 Therefore, take great care when speaking to the gatekeeper.
-The goal of the call is hopefully to achieve a firm outcome (sale, trial, demo, appointment, quote etc).
+The goal of the call is hopefully to achieve a firm outcome (sale, trial, demo, appointment, quote, etc).
 Given that the gatekeeper is a screen or filter, you need to take great care not to divulge information, the basis upon which they will decide to block you.
-They can make all kind of incorrect assumptions that result in no conversation with your buyer.
+They can make all kinds of incorrect assumptions that result in no conversation with your buyer.
 Wouldn’t it be a shame if this was exactly the time that the decision-maker had decided to go out to tender for your services but hadn’t informed his or her PA yet?
 So, focus on your goal to have a conversation with the decision-maker and go round or through the gatekeeper.

 7. Don’t Talk so Much.
 Listen more!

 Two ears and one mouth they say.
 We should use them in the same proportion.
 The problem with most cold callers is that they like to talk.
 They need to get everything out on the table and feel that the buyer wants to know everything so that they can decide what they want to purchase.
 But it doesn’t work like this.
 Effective telemarketing techniques start with the ability to listen as a consequence of building rapport and then asking intelligent questions.
-It should be a dialogue not a monologue.
+It should be a dialogue, not a monologue.
 Telemarketers should leave their decision-makers wanting more.
 And, after all, one important goal of telemarketing calls is to set up sales meetings.
-If you talk too much on the phone, the buyer may well feel that the face to face meeting is unnecessary.
+If you talk too much on the phone, the buyer may well feel that the face-to-face meeting is unnecessary.
 So, hone your listening skills and ask good questions that are relevant to the buyer.

 8. Don’t Fail at Objection Handling

 Sales objections are part of the job.
-Too often sales people jump on objections and try to answer and break them down as soon as they arrive.
+Too often salespeople jump on objections and try to answer and break them down as soon as they arrive.
 The caller deals with the objection by reinforcing their sales pitch with more stuff about which the buyer isn’t interested.
 Poor call openings often lead to early objections which are precursors to the client getting rid of the cold caller.
-This isn’t good telemarketing technique.
-Assuming that the caller has managed to build rapport, I favour good questions as a means to break down the barriers to sale.
-Objection handling is about listening, understanding and clarification and only then it’s about putting forward an alternate approach or viewpoint.
+This isn’t a good telemarketing technique.
+Assuming that the caller has managed to build rapport, I favor good questions as a means to break down the barriers to sale.
+Objection handling is about listening, understanding, and clarification and only then it’s about putting forward an alternate approach or viewpoint.
 It is not about me against you.
 It should be about both sides finding a path to work together.
 It isn’t easy as some objections are entrenched (e.g. we’re under contract for 2 years…) but the caller must try to qualify and clarify since it is possible, in the above scenario, that some purchases might be made outside of the contract and it may be that some services aren’t included in the contract….
 So, work on your objection handling techniques and use the above to generate opportunities to meet and discuss how objections can be overcome.